 In September, 1775, Gen. Montgomery set out from Lake Champlain to take Quebec from the British forces.
 Another force of Continental Army troops set off from Cambridge, MA with an infantry of riflemen under the command of 20-year-old Col. Benedict Arnold.
 Aaron Burr, sick with fever in Cambridge, heard about Arnold’s Expedition, and raising himself up, declared he would go at once to join them.

-They arrived in Newburyport at 8 o’ clock that night, and set sail to Casco Bay on the 18th.
+The expedition planned to sail to Casco Bay on the 18th but bad weather delayed the departure for one day.
 Arnold led his men from the mouth of the Kennebec through Maine forests to Quebec with incredible hardships.
 The expedition marched 350 miles through uncharted wilderness, twice the distance they had expected.
 More than a third of the men turned back even before fast-flowing turbulent water led to the destruction of boats and supplies in the descent to the Saint Lawrence River on the Chaudière.

 By the time Arnold reached the French settlements above the Saint Lawrence River in November, his force was reduced to 600 starving men.
 Admiral Samuel Graves received intelligence about Arnold’s activities and sent two Royal Navy ships to guard the river against a crossing.
 Arnold’s troops crossed the Saint Lawrence on November 13 and 14 in an attempt to take fortified Quebec City, but suffered defeat.
 They maintained a partial siege of the city until the next April, then Arnold went on to Montreal where he served as military commander of the city until the British Army retook it.